baigd/baigd.github.io/index.md

 <li>Yanjun Zhang, Guangdong Bai, Xue Li, Caitlin Curtis, Chen Chen, Ryan K. L. Ko. <b>PrivColl: Practical Privacy-Preserving Collaborative Machine Learning</b>. <i>The 25th European Symposium on Research in Computer Security (ESORICS)</i>, 2020. <br> [<a href="https://arxiv.org/pdf/2007.06953.pdf" target="_blank">PDF</a>]
 </li>

-<h3>News</h3>
-[14 Jan 2022] Our paper on assessing certificate validation of WPA-Enterprise supplicants is accepted by MobiCom 2022.
-Congrats, Kailong! <br>
-[3 Jan 2022] I am serving ESORICS'22 as a PC member <br>
-[7 Sep 2021] I am serving the Web Conference (WWW)'22 as a PC member <br> [31 May 2021] Our paper on auditing privacy compliance of applet providers is accepted by the 2021 ACM SIGSOFT International Symposium on Software Testing and Analysis (ISSTA) <br>
-[7 May 2021] Our work on privacy compliance of Android apps is presented at <a href="https://www.blackhat.com/asia-21/briefings/schedule/#hey-you-get-off-my-private-data-do-apps-respect-your-privacy-as-they-claim-22323" target="_blank">Black Hat Asia 2021</a> <br>
-[16 Jan 2021] Our paper on intra-domain fingerprinting is accepted by The Web Conference 2021 (WWW) <br>
-[10 Jan 2021] I am serving ESORICS'21 as a PC member <br>